andrey-tech/pdepend-summary-formatter-php/README.md

 ## Software metrics

-[PHP Depend](https://pdepend.org/) (pdepend) tool can generate a large set of [software metrics](https://pdepend.org/documentation/software-metrics/index.html) from a given code base, these values can be used to measure the quality of a software project and they help to identify that parts of an application where a refactoring should be applied.
+[PHP Depend](https://pdepend.org/) (pdepend) tool can generate a large set of [software metrics](https://pdepend.org/documentation/software-metrics/index.html) from a given code base.
+These values can be used to measure the quality of a software project and they help to identify that parts of an application where a refactoring should be applied.

-Pdepend Summary Formatter tool shows only part of software metrics, measured by PHP Depend, and colors them
+Pdepend Summary Formatter tool shows only the part of software metrics, measured by PHP Depend, and shows them in `green`, `yellow` and `red` colors in the console, according to boundaries for values, defined in configuration YAML file.
-(<span style="color: green">green</span>, <span style="color: yellow">yellow</span>, <span style="color: red">red</span>)
-in the console according to boundaries for values, defined in configuration YAML file.

-This table give a list of the software metrics, shows by Pdepend Summary Formatter tool for entire project, classes, traits, methods, and default values for <span style="color: red">red</span> boundaries of software metrics, based on [PHP Mess Detector](https://phpmd.org/) (PHPMD) tool.
+This table shows a list of the software metrics by Pdepend Summary Formatter tool for entire project, classes, traits, methods.
+The table also shows the default values for "red" boundaries of software metrics, based on [PHP Mess Detector](https://phpmd.org/) (PHPMD) tool.

 | Metric | Description                                                                                                                                                                                                                      | Project | Class | Trait | Method |